MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migrate-scripts.md

 - Clone the Azure AD and MSOnline cmdlet reference docs locally.
 The reference documentation is used by the Python app to attempt parameter mapping and find least privileged permissions.

-- [Create and deploy](/azure/ai-services/openai/how-to/create-resource) an Azure OpenAI resource and deploy a GPT-3.5 Turbo or GPT-4 model.
+- [Create and deploy](/azure/ai-services/openai/how-to/create-resource) an Azure OpenAI resource and deploy a GPT-3.5 Turbo or GPT-4 model (recommended).
 You need the key, endpoint, and deployment name to run the app.

 ## Update a script

+The full utility script can be found [here](https://github.com/microsoftgraph/aad-to-msgraph-powershell-migration/blob/main/README.md).
+Here's a description of the app and the key parts.

 The `update_powershell_scripts` function performs most of the work:
 - Gets the Azure AD PowerShell and Microsoft Graph PowerShell cmdlet mapping.